Accounts payable process: full cycle, steps, automation

 FAQs on accounts payable process

-Here are answers to some common questions about the accounts payable process.
+Here are answers to common questions about managing accounts payable.

 What are the main steps in the accounts payable process?

-A 3-way match is a verification step where you compare three documents – the purchase order (PO), the goods receipt, and the supplier's invoice.
-This ensures that you only pay for the goods you ordered and actually received.
+A three-way match compares three documents: the purchase order (PO), the goods receipt, and the supplier's invoice.
+This verification step ensures you only pay for goods you ordered and actually received.

 What is full cycle AP processing?

-Full cycle accounts payable is the complete, end-to-end management of a company's bills.
-It starts when an invoice is received and ends when the payment is reconciled, ensuring all payments are accurate and properly recorded.
+Full cycle AP processing is the complete end-to-end management of your bills.
+It starts when you receive an invoice and ends when the payment is reconciled in your records.

 What are the three basic functions of accounts payable?